Eschatologue/CM_wiki/docs/glossary.md

 ***Saving Throw Effect Notation.*** If an effect forces a saving throw, the effect's entry starts by identifying the kind of saving throw required and then provides the save's DC, a description of which creatures must make the save, and what happens on a failed or a successful save.

 ***Damage Notation.*** A stat block usually provides both a static number and a die expression for each instance of damage.
 For example, an attack might deal 4 (1d4 + 2) damage on a hit.
 The DM determines whether you use the static number or the die expression in parentheses; you don't use both.

 ---

-### Swim Speed

-A Swim Speed can be used to swim without expending the extra movement normally associated with swimming.

----